11 Last-Standing Authentic Hawaiian Restaurants Locals Fight to Keep Alive (Visit Before Chains Take Over)

 Koa Pancake House – Oahu’s Breakfast Institution

 Since 1988, husband and wife Il Man and Sam Soon Chung built this local breakfast empire from a single location designed with beautiful Hawaiian Koa wood into six locations across Oahu.
-Now run by their son Juno Chung, Koa Pancake House maintains the family's commitment to generous portions, reasonable prices, and quick service that made it a local favorite.
-The macadamia nut pancakes showcase Hawaii's agricultural heritage while the Portuguese sausage plates reflect the islands' multicultural food history.
+Their son Juno Chung runs the show now.
+The macadamia nut pancakes showcase Hawaii’s agricultural heritage while the Portuguese sausage plates reflect the islands’ multicultural food history.

 What Makes It Special: